ngcrawford/SMOGD-Old-Version/readme.md

 ## How to run locally

-First clone this repo, navigate the root directory, then run this command.
+First clone this repo, navigate the root directory, then do the following:

 1. Install the conda *smog-old* environment.
 Note that it's crucial that django be version 1.1.3.